system76/docs/_articles/install-lightworks.md

 # Install Lightworks on Pop!\_OS

-Lightworks is a powerful, video-editing tool used by industry professionals.
+Lightworks is a powerful video-editing tool used by industry professionals.
 This tutorial provides steps on installing Lightworks in Pop!\_OS.

 **NOTE** The stable version will not install correctly on current OS versions due to a deprecated ```libssl``` package.
 Instead, select the Beta download from the Linux download page [here.](https://www.lwks.com/index.php?option=com_lwks&view=download&Itemid=206&tab=1)